hawkfish/textform/README.md

 While inspired by the Potter's Wheel transform list, `textform` is designed for practical everyday use.
 This means it includes transforms for limiting the number of rows, writing intermediate results to files and capturing via regular expressions.

+## Audience

+How do I know if `textform` is right for me?
+The simplest use case is where you want to use Python's `DictReader` but the file isn't a `csv`.
+With `textform` you can write a pipeline that will end up producing the records you would get from `DictReader`.

+More complex use cases can be built on top of this kind of record stream.
+Reshaping, computing values, splitting, dividing, merging, filling in blanks and other kinds of data cleaning and preparation tasks can all be implemented in a reusable fashion with `textform`.
+A pipeline effectively describes the format of a text file in an executable fashion that can be reused.

 ## Example

 I created `textform` because I had worked on [a similar research system](https://tc19.tableau.com/learn/sessions/lets-get-physical-preparing-data-text-files) in the past and had two text files produced by the [DuckDB](https://github.com/duckdb/duckdb) performance test suite that I needed to convert into `csv`s: